-The past 12 months of weather has been brutal for farmers in North Carolina.
-Asheville airport (AVL) averages 45.57 inches annually of precipitation, reported a record breaking 79.36 inches of rainfall.
-The normal for downtown Asheville is 36.99 inches, a bit less than the airport.
+The past 12 months of weather have been brutal for farmers in North Carolina.
+Asheville airport (AVL), which averages 45.57 inches annually of precipitation, reported a record-breaking 79.36 inches of rainfall - almost double the usual annual total, and more than double what downtown Asheville at 36.99 inches, usually sees.
 Because the Smokey Mountains create a rain shadow, Asheville is usually the driest place in North Carolina.
-The wettest is The Highlands with a normal of 84.5 inches.
-Thus, the driest and wettest places in N.C. are within fifty miles of each other.
+The wettest is The Highlands area with a normal precipitation total of 84.5 inches.
+Interestingly then, the driest and wettest places in N.C. are within fifty miles of each other.

-Killer Bees Honey is located near Gorges State Park.
-This puts us between Asheville and The Highlands.
+Killer Bees Honey is located near Gorges State Park which puts us between Asheville and The Highlands.
 Our elevation in Lake Toxaway is 3500’.
-Orographic lift causes significant rainfall on our mountain top apiary.
-Last December, we had 7.80” of rain in one day; 18.05 inches overall for the month.
+Orographic lift causes significant rainfall on our mountaintop apiary.
+Last December, we had 7.80” of rain in one day; 18.05 inches overall for that month.

 Let’s all take a moment to reflect on the fact that climate change is a hoax.